 Further notes

-When HB2 is passed there is overall line item for new taxes (plus) or tax credits (minus).
-So the net figure has to equal that line item.
+When HB2 is passed, there is overall line item for new taxes (plus) or tax credits (minus).
+So, the net figure has to equal that line item.

-The Senate always amends the budget bill (HB2) that comes over from the House so it has to be sent back to the House floor for concurrence.
+The Senate always amends the budget bill (HB2) that comes over from the House.
+So, it has to be sent back to the House floor for concurrence.
 That is usually no problem.
 In the past, there has been a real difference between the House and Senate tax packages.
-That means it has to go to a Conference Committee made up of members of the chambers appointed by the leadership
+That means it has to go to a Conference Committee made up of members of each chamber appointed by the leadership.